top of page

 I believe that we ask a lot of horses mentally and physically on a daily basis, in return they deserve to be relieved of that stress.

 Welcome!
 If you have come across my website, you are probably looking for a way to help your horse release their tension and increase their range of motion.
+My goal with every horse is to help bring their body back into balance inside and out.
 Most of the information you will need to decide if I am the right choice for you and your horse is on this website.
 If you find you still have questions, feel free to contact me.

 What can I offer your horse?